 First class mail to the latest address which appears in the records of SCHHSA.

-GENERAL ASSISTANCE POLICIES

 Section 50.
 Request

 A request for a hearing must be made in person, by telephone, or in writing, and received by SCHHSA within ten (10) calendar days of the date of service under to Section 49, herein.
 If no request for a hearing is received by SCHHSA within said period of time, no hearing shall be granted except in cases of verified serious illness, hospitalization, incarceration, or similar circumstances which led to the untimely hearing request.